kda2495/IPA_Downloader/README_EN.md

 [iTunes Download Link](https://www.apple.com/itunes/download/win64)
 Instead of a full iTunes installation, you can perform a selective installation of `AppleMobileDeviceSupport64.msi` by extracting the iTunes installer with any file archiver.
 • Internet connection
-• Apple ID with previously purchased/downloaded applications
+• Apple ID with previously purchased/downloaded apps

 ## Features:
-• Search for an app and purchase it
+• Search for an app and purchase
 • Search for an app and download the latest version
 • Search for an app and download (with version selection)
-• Input app IDs and purchase
+• Enter App IDs and purchase
-• Input app IDs and download the latest version
+• Enter App IDs and download the latest version
-• Input app IDs and download (with version selection)
+• Enter App IDs and download (with version selection)
-• List app IDs and purchase
+• Show list of App IDs and purchase
-• List app IDs and download the latest version
+• Show list of App IDs and download the latest version
-• List app IDs and download (with version selection)
+• Show list of App IDs and download (with version selection)
-• Display the minimum iOS version for IPA files in the "Apps" folder
+• Show minimum iOS version for ipa files in Apps folder
-• Install applications
+• Install apps

 #### Note:
 For commands requiring IDs, you can enter multiple IDs in the format `1, 2, 3`.